-- Downer Ending: In the end, White Snake and all the other Buddhists die in the battle between Fahai and the snakes, the scholar is murdered, their child is orphaned, Green Snake losses her friends, and Fahai is forced to life with the consequences of his decisions.
+- Downer Ending: In the end, White Snake and all the other Buddhists die in the battle between Fahai and the snakes, the scholar is murdered, their child is orphaned, Green Snake loses her friends, and Fahai is forced to live with the consequences of his decisions.

-- Dumbass Hasa Point: In numerous occasions, including:
+- Dumbass Has a Point: On numerous occasions, including:

-- The scholar isn't sharp to realize that his lover is a supernatural being for most of the movie, but when Fahai explained the situation to him and tried to forced him out of it, the scholar insisted there's nothing wrong in what he's doing, noting that White Snake IS a good wife to him, and that Fahai is using religion to take decisions that aren't his to make.
+- The scholar isn't sharp enough to realize that his lover is a supernatural being for most of the movie, but when Fahai explains the situation to him and tries to force him out of it, the scholar insists there's nothing wrong in what he's doing, noting that White Snake IS a good wife to him, and that Fahai is using religion to make decisions that aren't his to make.

-- Green Snake isn't very skilled or motivated to become a true human, but after all the crap that she has to witness and pass for, she killed the Scholar in anger.
-When Fahai tried to chastise her for her murder, she angrily retorts that's all his fault, since that in his refusal to see any good any supernatural being that he meets, he provocated al the events in the movie and the ultimate tragedy that they all had to pass.
-Although disgusted, Fahai has no choice but to sadly concede to her point (which is even more painfully to him to take given that Buddha HIMSELF tried to warn him about the consequences of his prejudices).
+- Green Snake isn't very skilled or motivated to become a true human, but after all the crap that she has to witness and endure, she kills the Scholar in anger.
+When Fahai tries to chastise her for the murder, she angrily retorts that it is all his fault, since that in his refusal to see any good in any supernatural being that he meets, he provoked all the events in the movie and the ultimate tragedy that they all had to endure.
+Although disgusted, Fahai has no choice but to sadly concede to her point (which is even more painful for him given that Buddha HIMSELF tried to warn him about the consequences of his prejudices).

-- The Taotist might be the most clumsy demon hunter in the planet, but his knowledge over the beings that he's dealing with is accurate.
+- The Taoist might be the most clumsy demon hunter in the planet, but his knowledge of the beings that he's dealing with is accurate.

 - Evil Plan: Fahai is on a mission to track down shapeshifting creatures and kill them.

-- Fantastic Racism: ANY proposition to Fa-Hai the monk that love between humans and demons may be pure and decent WILL fall on deaf ears.
+- Fantastic Racism: ANY suggestion to Fa-Hai the monk that love between humans and demons may be pure and decent WILL fall on deaf ears.

-- Heel-Face Turn: The exorcist finally realizes the errors of his ways.
+- HeelFace Turn: The exorcist finally realizes the error of his ways.
 Sadly, it happens too late to change anything.

 - Interspecies Romance: White Snake and the scholar.

-- Lawful Stupid: Fahai claims that he is doing what he is doing in sake for the celestial rules of the universe, but as the film shows for the beginning even Buddha is disgusted by his actions.
+- Lawful Stupid: Fahai claims that he is doing what he is doing for the sake for the celestial rules of the universe, but as the film shows from the beginning, even Buddha is disgusted by his actions.

-- Not-So-Harmless Villain: For all his antics and bad luck, the Taoist IS a knowledgeable demon hunter and proves to be capable to exploit weaknesses.
-It's too bad that he insists in pick a fight against opponents far smarter and more powerful than he is).
+- Not-So-Harmless Villain: For all his antics and bad luck, the Taoist IS a knowledgeable demon hunter and proves to be capable of exploiting weaknesses.
+It's too bad that he insists on picking a fight against opponents far smarter and more powerful than he is.

 - Shapeshifting Lover: White Snake.
-The story belongs to an entire genre of Chinese folk tales that depict love affairs between a man and a shapeshifting creature (usually a fox or a snake) who has assumed the guise of a beautiful woman.
-Unusually, she's not a pure evil temptress out to eat his essence.
+The story belongs to a genre of Chinese folk tales that depict love affairs between a man and a shapeshifting creature (usually a fox or a snake) who has assumed the guise of a beautiful woman.
+Unusually, in this case she's not a pure evil temptress out to eat his essence.

-- Ineffectual Sympathetic Villain: Not so much sympathetic per se, but in comparison with Fahai, the Taoist demon hunter is a pathetic Butt Monkey whose attempts to fight off the protagonists only results in devastating amount of pain to him.
+- Ineffectual Sympathetic Villain: Not so much sympathetic per se, but in comparison with Fahai, the Taoist demon hunter is a pathetic Butt-Monkey whose attempts to fight off the protagonists only results in a devastating amount of pain to him.

 - Tempting Fate: